CumulusNetworks/docs/content/cumulus-linux-54/Whats-New/_index.md

 <!-- vale off -->
 ## What's New in Cumulus Linux 5.4.0c
 <!-- vale on -->
 Cumulus Linux 5.4.0c is the same as 5.4.0b but provides new firmware (version 34.2012.0302).
-The new firmware resolves a thermal shut down issue (ID 3466776).
+The new firmware provides improved thermal sensor data accuracy.
 See the release description and open issues in 5.4.0b, below.

 ## What's New in Cumulus Linux 5.4.0b
 <!-- vale on -->